 Sir Graham Brady was elected MP for Altrincham and Sale West in 1997, becoming the youngest Conservative MP.

-Sir Graham was born in Salford in 1967.
-He was educated at Altrincham Grammar School and Durham University where he studied law.
-Prior to his election in 1997 when he became the youngest Conservative MP at that time, he was Public Affairs Director of the Waterfront Partnership.
+Graham Brady was born in Salford in 1967.
+He was educated at Heyes Lane, Altrincham Grammar School and Durham University where he studied law.
+Graham first became active in the Conservative party when aged 16 he joined a campaign to save the local grammar schools.
+Prior to entering Parliament in 1997 Graham was Public Affairs Director at the Waterfront Partnership.
 He had previously worked at the Centre for Policy Studies and Shandwick Plc.